anjiqbal/100DaysOfCode/README.md

 https://github.com/anjiqbal/codewars/blob/main/lvl6/num-in-expanded-form.js

 ## Day 17 of 100 Days Of Code
-## Week 1 School of Code Bootcamp
+## Week 1 - School of Code Bootcamp

 _Friday 17th March_

 ### Today's progress:

 - I learnt about clean coding from my mentor - code should read like a story and be understandable for others.
 I also learnt about 'failing first' which is a way of adding test conditions in your function that eliminate pointless running of code.
-- Participated in a hackathon wher we mob programmed (three of us) a game of rock, paper scissors.
+- Participated in a hackathon where we pair programmed a game of rock, paper scissors.
 - We presented our project and code to other teams and talked them through our thinking and steps.

 ### Thoughts: